Sun Yang: 2014: Doping ban and Asian Games

-In May 2014, the Chinese Swimming Association banned Sun for three months after he tested positive for trimetazidine, a drug that was banned four months earlier and classified as a stimulant at the time by the World Anti-Doping Agency (WADA).
-Sun said that a doctor prescribed the drug to treat heart palpitations, a condition he has suffered since 2008, and was unaware that it had been newly added to the banned substances list.
+In May 2014, the Chinese Swimming Association handed Sun a warning but let him off without suspension after he tested positive for trimetazidine, a drug that was banned four months earlier and classified as a stimulant at the time by the World Anti-Doping Agency (WADA).
+It was December 2014 at the insistence of FINA, the global regulator, that Chinada confirmed it had handed Sun a retrospective suspension of three months.
+The lenient penalty was based on this: Sun said that Dr. Ba Zhen, an Olympic team doctor for Chinese swimming, prescribed the drug to treat heart palpitations, a condition he has suffered since 2008, and was unaware that it had been newly added to the banned substances list.
 After reviewing the full case file, WADA chose not to pursue the case after an investigation.
-They also announced that they would not challenge the CSA's decision to impose a three-month sanction.
+They also announced that they would not challenge the CSA's decision to impose a retrospective three-month sanction.
 Since Sun's ban, WADA has reclassified trimetazidine from an S6 stimulant (prohibited in competition) to an S4 hormone and metabolic modulator (prohibited in and out of competition).
+Dr Ba Zhen was handed two suspensions by WADA, the first for supplying a banned substance to Sun, the second, to run concurrently, because journalist Craig Lord alerted WADA to a photograph confirming that the doctor had worked with Sun at the Asian Games in August 2014 at a time when he ought to have been serving a suspension.
+Asked by FINA to explain, the CSA said that Ba Zhen had not been accredited for the Games through them.
+Ba Zhen also played a part in events that led to Sun's suspension for four years and three months after an altercation with anti-doping testers in September 2018.

-Following his doping ban, Sun made a comeback in his first post-suspension event in the 2014 China Spring Nationals, where he won a gold medal in the 200 metre freestyle.
+Sun claimed gold medal in the 200 metre freestyle at Chinese Spring Nationals in May 2014.
 At the 2014 Asian Games, Sun participated in the 200, 400, and 1500 metre freestyle events.
 He won silver in the 200 metre freestyle, finishing behind Kosuke Hagino.
 In the 400 metre freestyle, he came 1st with a time of 3:43.23, which was 1.25 seconds ahead of runner-up Hagino.
 Leading from start to finish, Sun won gold in the 1500 metre freestyle.
 He finished with a time of 14:49.75, over five seconds ahead of runner-up Kohei Yamamoto.
 Sun also participated in the 4 × 100 metre freestyle relay, helping China win gold with an overall time of 3:13.17, setting a new Asian Record in the event.